 The U.S. Surgeon General and many professional health organizations recommend a diet containing 20-35 grams of fiber a day.
-The average American diet barely consumes half of this amount with an intake of 10-15 grams daily.
+The average American diet barely consumes half of this amount, with daily intake of 10-15 grams.

-Physical activity refers to any movement produced by muscular contractions that burns extra calories.
-Examples of physical activity include pushing a stroller, vacuuming, or mowing the lawn.
+Physical activity is any movement produced by muscular contractions that burns calories.
+Examples of physical activity include pushing a stroller, vacuuming, and mowing the lawn.
 Physical activity is intense enough to make you break a sweat, but comfortable enough to let you carry on a conversation.

 Adults are expected to participate in at least 30 minutes of physical activity per day on most days of the week.
 Children and teens should get even more, at least 60 minutes per day.
 You can do all of the recommended 30 minutes at once, or break it up into 10- or 15-minute periods throughout the day.

-Walking briskly (3-4 mph) for even 15 to 20 minutes a day begins to decrease your chances of having a heart attack, stroke, or developing type 2 diabetes.
+Walking briskly (3-4 mph) for even 15 to 20 minutes a day begins to lower your chances of having a heart attack or stroke, or developing type 2 diabetes.